jmmorato/openddsharp/Documentation/articles/topic_definition_module.md

 The `ITopicDescription` interface is the contract between publications and subscriptions that ensures both are linked to the same data-type.
 It allows applications to discover the type associated with a topic, enabling them to work with data in a generic way.

-The `ITopicDescription` interface is the base interface for the `Topic`, `ContentFilteredTopic` and `MultiTopic` classes.
+The `ITopicDescription` is the base interface for the `Topic`, `ContentFilteredTopic` and `MultiTopic` classes.

 Before a type can be used in a DDS system, it must be registered within the middleware.
 This is done by creating a specific `TypeSupport` object for the type and registering it to the `DomainParticipant`.
 You will learn more